 Seven Michelin stars – eight dining & drinking options.

 Including a wide ranging in-room dining menu, the Four Seasons Hotel, Hong Kong allows just about every taste, preference and palate to be catered for.

 The three Michelin-starred Caprice offers a classic French savoir-faire whilst its adjacent and intimate Caprice Bar enjoys an extensive wine list – 1400 bottles, mainly Gallic - and a range of freshly imported French cheeses.
 Chef Guillaume Galliot takes you on a journey through France – with tongue-tazzling effect.

 Chef Tak was the first Chinese chef to be awarded three Michelin stars.
 Not only are his creations at Lung King Heen superb – he is a thoroughly wonderful person as well.
 Lung King Heen is known for the calibre of its seafood and dim sum.
 It is easy to see .. taste .. why Lung King Heen has held its stars for over a decade.

-The two-starred Michelin Sushi Saito meanwhile is a tranquil restaurant overlooking the city skyline celebrating the very best of market fresh fish available, handpicked by Chef Takashi Saito every morning.
+The one-starred Michelin Sushi Saito meanwhile is a tranquil restaurant overlooking the city skyline celebrating the very best of market fresh fish available, handpicked by Chef Takashi Saito every morning.
 Tempura Uchitsu meanwhile is based up on the 45th floor enjoying beautiful skyline views over the city.
 This 16-cover restaurant specialises in the traditional Japanese cooking methods Edomae Tempura and Tempura Omakase.

 The neo-classical bar ARGO – a cocktail bar driven by innovation and the world’s best spirits - Hong Kong-ese Manhattan always goes down well.